brimdata/super/book/src/super-sql/aggregates/fusecomp.md

 The _fusecomp_ aggregate function applies [type fusion](../type-fusion.md) to its input and returns the complete fused type.
-A complete fused type differs from the regular fused type as it includes fusion types in the nested type hierarchy whever the mixed-type representation were required in the type fusion process.
+A complete fused type differs from the regular fused type as it includes fusion types in the nested type hierarchy whereever type mixtures were utilized to blend types in the type fusion process.

 ## Examples